 Only one applicant from each organization will be considered.
 Qualified applicants must:

-- Commit to a 16-month leadership development initiative and curriculum
+• Commit to the 16-month leadership development initiative and curriculum

 Selection Criteria